Automated Technologies: DOT Should Take Steps to Ensure Its Workforce Has Skills Needed to Oversee Safety

 Recommendations for Executive Action

 DOT agreed with this recommendation.
 DOT completed identifying all cybersecurity occupations across the agency and had identified more than 2,000 positions with duties related to the safety of automated technologies.
-In March 2024, DOT noted that it planned to incorporate these positions into its Information Technology Workforce Plan by October 2024.
-To fully implement this recommendation, DOT needs to complete this plan, which we will review when it is available.
-GAO will continue to monitor DOT's efforts to implement this recommendation.
+In February 2025, DOT noted that it planned to incorporate these positions into its workforce planning efforts.
+To fully implement this recommendation, DOT needs to provide documentation of this workforce planning, which we will review when it is available.

 Priority Rec.